-The Company expects to launch REPELWRAPTM film in the Canadian market the first half of 2025, conditional on achieving successful real-world testing, commercial scale-up and testing, as well as entering into a commercial manufacturing agreement and distribution and licensing agreements.
+The Company expects to launch REPELWRAPTM film in the Canadian market in the first half of 2026, followed by the United States, conditional on achieving successful real-world testing, commercial product development (including scale-up and testing), receipt of any government approvals, if required, as well as entering into commercial manufacturing, finished product agreements as may be required, and sales, distribution and/or licensing agreements.
 (See "Risk Factors").